User Guide

 Be sure to click [I agree].

-• Please note that if you upload a file more than once to the same assignment in the same course, the analysis will not start 24 hours after the second upload.
+• Please note that if you upload a file more than once to the same assignment in the same course, The analysis will not start 24 hours after the second upload.

-Submit Turnitin assignment
+Submit the Turnitin assignment

 1. Open the course and click on the indicated assignment.